Gradient Methods with Memory for Minimizing Composite Functions: Discussion

 To deal with QFG, we have turned to restart strategies.
-The idea of restarting is very general and can be applied to any optimization scheme with a sublinear worst-case rate that satisfies \eqref{label_138}.
+The idea of restarting is very general and can be applied to any optimization scheme with a sublinear worst-case rate that satisfies \eqref{label_139}.
 The need for considering values of the exponent $p$ other than $2$ arises when dealing with universal methods~\cite{ref_015} or future methods dealing with narrower problem classes.
 For instance, recent developments on higher-order methods in \cite{ref_016,ref_017} may lead to the emergence of new super-fast methods applicable to subclasses of composite problems defined in terms of higher-order conditions.
 We have shown that for any such algorithm, the best rate can be obtained if the restart occurs when the distance to the optimum measured in function value decreases by a fixed factor $D$.
 In the known growth parameter (KGP) case, it is straightforward to determine the value of $D$ that gives the best worst-case rate.
-When the growth parameter is not known, we propose an adaptive restart strategy in Algorithm~\ref{label_152}.
-The optimal factor $D$ of the adaptive scheme is the same with the KGP one and for first-order methods matches the one obtained theoretically in \cite{ref_011}.
-A search parameter in Algorithm~\ref{label_152} balances the number of backtracks with the asymptotic rate, and can render the latter arbitrarily close to the KGP case.
+When the growth parameter is not known, we propose an adaptive restart strategy in Algorithm~\ref{label_154}.

+One would expect that the ratio between the number of outer iterations of the restarted scheme necessary for the adaptive scheme to reach the same level of objective accuracy as in the KGP case, a ratio that we denote as the iteration efficiency, to be very small.
+However, when considering the asymptotic rates, the iteration efficiency for values of $D$ in the range $D^*$ (the optimal value according to our otherwise conservative analysis) to $e^{-p}$ (the optimal value for KGP case derived in \cite{ref_011} that produces good results in our experiments) is over $92\%$ for all $p \geq 2$ when the search parameter $s$ is close to $1$.
+This increases to $99\%$ for $p \geq 3.5$.
+In other words, the computational resource penalty of not knowing the growth parameter can be rendered \emph{less than $8\%$} in the long term for \emph{every} restarted every scheme that manages to take advantage of composite problem structure, which is quite remarkable.